riqra/riqra-challenge/README.md

 ![image](https://user-images.githubusercontent.com/5007653/64048275-e6a8b780-cb36-11e9-901a-48537eba9b2a.png)

-### The Counter component
+### The Product and Counter components

+> Check the behaviour in [here](http://truck-master.surge.sh/iframe.html?id=product-mobile--with-stock-limit)

-The counter component will opaque the product card when opened and show two knowbs to decrease and increase the product quantity while the number in the middle gets updated as well as the pricing panel.
+The counter component will dull the product component if opened and show two knowbs to decrease and increase the product quantity while the number in the middle gets updated as well as the pricing panel.

 ![image](https://user-images.githubusercontent.com/5007653/64048401-3edfb980-cb37-11e9-9325-2ae758bbbf5c.png)